 My solo-authored work (including a book manuscript, Allowed to Play but Not to Win: Title IX and the Political Constructions of Sex and Gender in Public Policy, and several papers) analyzes how American political institutions grapple with inequities in educational settings, and how policy design and implementation matter for social change.
 Using archival data and quantitative data, I explore how political battles over the implementation of Title IX of the Education Amendments of 1972 shifted social and political understandings of sex and gender, as well as the intersecting understandings of race, sexuality, class, and physical ability.
 I argue that battles over the implementation and meanings of the law’s application to athletics have recursively altered political meanings of sexed bodies as well as political repertoires of gender.
-In addition to a book manuscript, several articles from this research are currently under review and forthcoming.
+In addition to a book manuscript, several articles from this research are published, currently under review, or forthcoming.